-For some surgeries, more is better when choosing hospitalsSeptember 1st, 2011 By Katherine Kahn in Other /
+For some surgeries, more is better when choosing hospitalsSeptember 1, 2011 By Katherine Kahn in Medicine & Health / Other

 Are you scheduled for heart bypass surgery or weight loss surgery?
 You might want to find out just how frequently different hospitals in your area are performing those procedures before deciding where to go.
 A new study finds that hospitals with higher surgical volumes for certain procedures are less likely to cause unintentional serious injuries to hospitalized patients when compared to those hospitals that perform the procedures less often.